 For the experiment at the LET instrument~\cite{RB1910225}, a $^3$He insert was used in combination with the wide-bore, 9\,T vertical-field magnet in order to carry out the neutron scattering scans in the required temperature region of the magnetic phase diagram.
-By setting a constant temperature of 1.3\,K, the magnetic phases I, IV, V and the field polarized state could be reached by varying field only.
-In the chosen experimental geometry, the magnetic field pointed along the crystallographic $b$ axis.
-The LET instrument was set up in the high-flux mode with chopper frequencies of $f_1 = 40$\,Hz, $f_2 = 10$\,Hz, $f_3 = 80$\,Hz (pulse removal), $f_4 = 120$\,Hz, $f_5 = 240$\,Hz (resolution) in order to provide in parallel incident neutron energies of 8.246, 2.981, 1.518, and 0.918\,meV.
-The focus of the present data analysis is on the incident energy of 2.981\,meV affording an energy resolution of 0.11\,meV.
-The large position sensitive detectors at LET allowed us to cover a $k$ range up to $\pm 0.3$\,r.l.u.~out of the scattering plane.
+The magnetic field pointed along the crystallographic $b$ axis.
+By keeping $T=1.3$\,K fixed, the magnetic phases I, IV, V and the field polarized state could be reached by varying field only (Fig.~\ref{fig:phasediagram}~(c)).
+LET was operated in high-flux mode with chopper frequencies of $f_1 = 40$\,Hz, $f_2 = 10$\,Hz, $f_3 = 80$\,Hz (pulse removal), $f_4 = 120$\,Hz, $f_5 = 240$\,Hz (resolution) in order to provide in parallel incident neutron energies $E_i =$ 8.246, 2.981, 1.518, and 0.918\,meV.
+The focus of the present analysis lies on data set with $E_i = 2.981$\,meV affording an energy resolution of 0.11\,meV.